shibchain/Pandora-chain/README.md

 Miners pledge HT to become validator nodes.
 The reward of nodes is gas fee, which is distributed according to the mortgage proportion.

 ## Cross-Chain
 Assets such as BTC, ETH and stable coins can be mapped to Heco by an asset bridge.
-The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on Heco.
+The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on SHIBC.

-Heco encourages developers to provide more decentralized cross-chain solution.
+SHIBC encourages developers to provide more decentralized cross-chain solution.

 ## Meta Transaction Function
 The meta-transaction function is supported, which allows users to reduce gas fees step-wise, and Heco will cover the payment of the reduced part.
 The meta-transaction function allows to minimize the migration cost of DApp developers, as well as to effectively reduce the cost of DApp users.

-## Heco Technical Characteristics
+## SHIBC Technical Characteristics
 - An open and decentralized network to maintain the security of the network and assets.
 - Support the programmability of EVM, the compatibility of smart contracts to reduce development or migration costs.
 - Meta-transaction function: gas fee reduction, effectively reducing the cost of developers and users on the chain.
 - Support cross-chain asset transfer to optimize users’ experience.

-## Four Stages of Heco
+## Four Stages of SHIBC

 <table >
     <tr style="background:rgba(0,0,0,0)" ><th colspan=5>Heco Technical Route</th> </tr>